ogud/DS-Maintain/CDS-maintain.md

 The fundamental question is what is the semantic meaning of publishing a CDS RRset in a zone?
 We offer the following interpretation:

-"Publishing a CDS or CDNSKEY record signifies to the parent that the child is ready for the corresponding DS records to be synchronized.
+"Publishing a CDS or CDNSKEY record signals to the parent that the child desires that the corresponding DS records to be synchronized.
 Every parent or parental agent should have an acceptance policy of these records for the three different use cases involved:
 Initial DS publication, Key rollover, and Returning to Insecure."